Tennis players take on Communist Party: Where is Peng Shuai? - WHIZ News

 Athletes are especially sensitive politically because they are well-known and admired.
 The ruling party publicizes their victories, especially those of a three-time Olympian such as Peng, as evidence it is making China strong again.

 China’s Foreign Ministry has repeatedly disavowed any knowledge of the case.
-Ministry spokesperson Zhao Lijian told media on Friday the issue is “not a diplomatic question and I’m not aware or the situation.”
+Ministry spokesperson Zhao Lijian told media on Friday the issue is “not a diplomatic question and I’m not aware of the situation.”

 Peng wrote a lengthy social media post on Nov.
 2 in which she said she was forced to have sex three years ago with Zhang.
 The post was quickly deleted from Peng’s verified account on Weibo, a leading Chinese social media platform.
 But screenshots of the explosive accusations were shared on the internet.